 Meghan Colescott is a junior from Boca Raton, Florida.
 Since middle school she has been organizing holiday parties, sports and game days, as well as a reading buddy system for students with disabilities.
 Meghan is a Nursing major planning on graduating in Spring 2015.
 She became a part of the UP program family as a freshman, and hopes to remain a volunteer for as long as she is at Western.
 She fell in love with the participants immediately, and can't wait to do the same with the new students arriving this Fall.

 Hilary has been volunteering with the UP Program through required coursework and as volunteer work since Fall 2010.
 She is currently working on a degree in Parks and Recreation Management with a Minor in Special Education.
 She plans to graduate in fall 2014.
 She says, "The first time I participated with the UP Program it was because it was required for class, and I loved it.
 I continued to help out the UP Program by volunteering and also for class work.
-I enjoy helping out with homework, eating with participants, being in classes with participants, going to the gym with participants, and also spending leisure time with participants.
+I enjoy helping out with homework, eating with UP students, being in classes with participants, going to the gym with UP students, and also spending leisure time with UP student.
 It's such an amazing program and I feel like every school should have it."